 Have you ever found yourself wondering why you ate a certain food but couldn’t bring yourself to slosh through the scholarly journals and books?
 Want something more reliable than Wikipedia?
+Not certain what food is?
 Good thing you found me.

 This is a food blog.
 I know, not another one, but hear me out.
-The point of the blog is to create engaging, factual posts using the history and anthropology of food without boring the pants off the everyday reader.
-No opinion, purely research and information.
+The point of the blog is to create engaging, factual posts using the history, anthropology, folklore, archaeology, whatever of food without boring the pants off the everyday reader.
+No opinion, purely research and information (maybe some speculation about deep down meanings).
 It won’t be an all-encompassing history of food and drink, but a casual and accurate exploration of food and drink.
-Once or twice a week I’ll pick out a dish (macaroni and cheese), ingredient (cinnamon or hot sauce), or holiday (Thanksgiving) and do some research.
+Once or twice a week (that was the original plan anyway) I’ll pick out a dish (macaroni and cheese), ingredient (cinnamon or hot sauce), or holiday (Thanksgiving) and do some research.

 By now you may be quietly mumbling to yourself, “What the heck is the point of that?
 And why is this girl so awesome?”